merikan/merikan.com/content/post/2014-01-12-black-screen-when-starting-ubuntu.md

   2. Use the arrow keys to replace quiet splash with no splash or nomodeset.
   3. Then press the Ctrl+x key combination to boot.

-That&#8217;s it.
+That’s it.
 Now everything is fine and dandy